Ekwoge Enang Abwe - Ebo Forest Research Project / Drexel University

 Patrick McLaughlin – Drexel University

-Patrick is a fourth year PhD candidate at Drexel University, studying Environmental Science with Dr. Gail Hearn and teaching undergraduate biology/ecology.
+Patrick is a fifth year PhD candidate at Drexel University, studying Environmental Science with Dr. Gail Hearn and teaching undergraduate biology/ecology.
 His research focuses on amphibian landscape genetics, speciation, and cutaneous microbial communities in West African amphibians.
 He works on Bioko Island, Equatorial Guinea, and is currently in the process of describing a new (endemic) species from Bioko.
 When Pat is not catching frogs, he works for National Geographic Student Expeditions teaching high school students about ecology and conservation.

 Paul Sesink Clee – Drexel University

 Paul is a Ph.D. student studying with Dr. Mary Katherine Gonder at Drexel University.
 Paul completed his Masters research on ecological niche modeling of suitable habitat for chimpanzee populations in Cameroon and Nigeria as well as their niche evolution under threat of climate change.
 In addition to Cameroon, Paul has extensive fieldwork experience in South Africa’s Kruger National Park where he completed his undergraduate thesis and worked as a safari/field guide.
 He is now working in Cameroon and Bioko Island, Equatorial Guinea with Dr. Gonder studying the ecology of various diseases and is also assisting with the chimpanzee study and plant common garden experiment for this project.
+Paul is also the webmaster for the CABAlliance website.

 Christie Sukhdeo – University of New Orleans